Fujifilm X-T100 vs Nikon 1 J4

 |Fujifilm X-A7||Y||stereo||mono||Y||-||mini||2.0||Y||-||Y||Fujifilm X-A7|

 |Fujifilm X-A5||Y||stereo||mono||Y||-||mini||2.0||Y||-||Y||Fujifilm X-A5|

 |Fujifilm X-E3||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y||Fujifilm X-E3|

 It is notable that the X-T100 has a hotshoe, while the J4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the J4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the J4 was succeeded by the Nikon 1 J5.
+Both the X-T100 and the J4 have been discontinued, but can regularly be found used on eBay.
+The J4 was replaced by the Nikon 1 J5, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.